Tagged meet microcosm

 20 Years of Good Trouble: An interview with Microcosm founder Joe Biel

 good trouble book coverMeet Joe!
-He is Microcosm’s founder, first employee, and author of our next release, Good Trouble: Building a Successful Life and Business with Asperger’s.
-I haven’t interviewed Joe previously for this series because, well, for one thing he is super busy filling out forms and putting out fires.
-And for another thing, he’s the boss, and it doesn’t seem entirely serious to ask your boss what his favorite snacks are.
+Joe is Microcosm’s founder, first employee, and author of our next release, Good Trouble: Building a Successful Life and Business with Autism.
+I haven’t interviewed Joe previously for this series because, well, for one thing Joe is super busy filling out forms and putting out fires.
+And for another thing, Joe is the boss, and it doesn’t seem entirely serious to ask your boss what their favorite snacks are.
 But then I figured that if we are too serious to talk about snacks, then we should probably take ourselves less seriously.
 And there’s a new book to tell you about.
 So, here it is, a bunch of questions for Joe!

 1. You wrote this amazing book, Good Trouble, that tells your story and the story of Microcosm.
 Working with you, I’ve learned that you’re cautious about accepting memoirs.
 What’s the difference between a memoir worth publishing and one that isn’t, and how does your book suit the bill?
 Why did you decide to write the book?